smartdatalake/simsearch/data/notebooks/README.md

 - Mount data sources to become available for similarity search;

-- List the queryable attributes and the supported operations;
+- List the queryable attributes, their data types, and the supported operations;

 - Submit a top-*k* similarity search query involving multiple attributes and several combinations of weights.